AuCoRoboticsMU/GP-netplus/README.md

 If you use this code for your research, please consider citing:

-A. Konrad, J. McDonald and R. Villing, "Grasping Unknown Objects in Domestic Environments", in review.
+A. Konrad, J. McDonald and R. Villing, "Learning to Grasp Unknown Objects in Domestic Environments," in review.

 This publication has emanated from research supported in part by Grants from Science Foundation Ireland under